• Skip to primary navigation

 Instructions

-• Batter: Place the soft butter, muscovado sugar, eggs, flour, all-spice, cardamom, cinnamon, and nutmeg in a large bowl.
+• Batter: Place the soft butter, muscovado sugar, eggs, flour, salt, all-spice, cardamom, cinnamon, and nutmeg in a large bowl.
 Mix well.

 • Add cranberries, currants, sultanas or raisins, and glace cherries.